 General concerns a member of staff has regarding the emotional well-being and mental health of a child should be referred to the Head of Year/Head of Population (as stated earlier, matters of safeguarding should be referred to the DSL following our safeguarding system).
-The Head of Year/Head of Population will investigate and may pursue one of the following referrals:
+The Head of Year/Head of Population will investigate and may pursue a referral.